jaantollander/masters-thesis/content/10_introduction.md

 \newpage

 # Introduction
-File storage is an essential part of any computing system for persistent data storage.
+Persistent data storage is an essential part of a computing system.
 Many high-performance computer clusters rely on a global, shared, parallel file system for large storage capacity and bandwidth.
-This file system is available for all users on the whole system, making it user-friendly but prone to problems from heavy use or misuse.
+This file system is available across the whole system, making it user-friendly but prone to problems from heavy use or misuse.
-Furthermore, these problems can noticeably slow down the whole system, harming all users, not just the users responsible for the problem.
+Furthermore, these problems can slow down or even halt the whole system, harming all users who perform operations on the file system, not just the ones responsible for the problem.
-In this thesis, we investigate if file system usage monitoring can help identify the causes of these issues and the users responsible for them.
+In this thesis, we investigate if monitoring file system usage can help identify the causes of these issues and the users responsible for them.

 We experiment with the file system usage monitoring on the *Puhti* cluster at *CSC*.
 Currently, we have only system-level load monitoring from processor usage and job information from the workload manager without any metrics from the file system usage.